lionelroy/tdd-react-jest-enzyme/README.md

 <br/>

 <h3>The Test Pyramid</h3>
-<p>Here we have Mike Cohn's test pyramid that consists of three layers that should be implemented in your test suite.</p>
+<p>Here we have Mike Cohn's test pyramid consisting of three layers that should be implemented in your test suite.</p>
 <ul>
   <li>Top(more isolation & faster)- User Interface tests or End to End test.</li>
   <li>Middle- Service test or integration test.</li>
   <li>Base(more integration & slower)- Unit test, inputs/outpus, (TDD)inside-out testing.</li>
 </ul>
-<p>Due to its simplicity the essence of the test pyramid serves as a good rule of thumb when it comes to establishing your own test suite.
-Your best bet is to remember two things from Cohn's original test pyramid:</P>
+<p>Due to its simplicity the essence of the test pyramid serves as a good rule of thumb when it comes to establishing your own test suite.</p>
+<p>Your best bet is to remember two things from Cohn's original test pyramid:</P>
 <ol>
   <li>Write tests with different granularity.</li>
   <li>The more high-level you get the fewer tests you should have.</li>